OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/nodejs/Readme.md

     ngrok http -host-header=rewrite 3978
     ```
 5) Open the `.env` configuration file in your project folder (or in Visual Studio Code) and update the following details:
-  - `MicrosoftAppId` - It is the AppId created in step 1.a (Setup for Bot SSO)
+  - `MicrosoftAppId` - It is the AppId created in previous step (Setup for Bot SSO)
   - `MicrosoftAppPassword` - It is referred to as the "client secret" in step 1.a (Setup for Bot SSO) and you can always create a new client secret anytime
   - `ConnectionName` - Generated from Step 1.a, is the name that we provide while adding OAuth connection setting in Azure Bot resource.
 Please follow [Add authentication to bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=dotnet%2Cdotnet-sample#azure-ad-v2) to configure the connection.
   - `BaseUrl` with application base url.
-For e.g., your ngrok url.
+For example your ngrok url like `https://12123xxxx.ngrok.io`.

 6) Run your app

     ```bash
     npm start
     ```

 - **Manually update the manifest.json**
-    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.a and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in previous step while doing AAD app registration and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Also, update {{domain-name}} in your manifest `validDomains` section with your app domain like ngrok domain `1234.ngrok.io` excluding http/https.
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

          > IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
 This must be included in any bot that uses the Bot Framework OAuth flow.

-## Running the sample.
+## Running the sample

  ![Card With Buttons](Images/CardWithButtons.png)